 History of Education in America Flashcards

 These flashcards will give you information about the early days of education and the groups and laws that influenced the American educational system.
-Learn about the Puritans, the fourteenth amendment's impact on education and school segregation.
+Learn about the Puritans, the 14th Amendment's impact on education and school segregation.